trek-view/basecamp/_posts/2021-07-30-playing-with-kartaview-api.md

 ---
 date: 2021-07-30
 title: "A Quick Start Guide to the KartaView API"
-description: "Here's notes from my research of the KartaView API whilst planning an integration for Map the Paths."
+description: "Here's my notes about the KartaView API from my research planning an integration for Map the Paths."
 categories: developers
 tags: [KartaView, Map the Paths]
 author_staff_member: dgreenwood